tustin2121/James_Somerton_Transcripts/_videos/-Zcf3uNGbq4.md

 <mark>Although the character of Joel Cairo</mark> (Peter Lorre) <mark>in *The Maltese Falcon*</mark> (1941) <mark>is identified by Sam Spade's secretary in</mark> Dashiell Hammett's novel <mark>as a homosexual</mark>, <mark>the film version</mark> <mark>just turns him into a perfumed</mark> fop <mark>with lace hankies</mark>.
 A brief, sarcastic reference by a venomous Mary Astor to "that young boy in Istanbul," the character with whom Cairo had a little trouble, is murky and unexplored. <mark>Elisha Cook, Jr., as Sidney Greenstreet's bodyguard Wilmer, however, is implicitly homosexual.
 He is referred to as "sonny." "boy" and "kid," and Bogart derisively calls him a "gunsel."</mark> <mark>Since about 1915,</mark> bums and <mark>prisoners had used the German word</mark> *gansel* or *gosling*, corrupted to <mark>*gunsel*, for a passive sodomite, especially a young, inexperienced</mark> boy compan&shy;ion.
 From the mid 1920s it gradually came to mean a sneaky or disreputable person of any kind.
 By the 1930s it meant petty gangster or hoodlum.
 That film characters like Wilmer and the taxi driver in *Blood Money* shared a feminine status is obvious.
 The only variation was the degree to which that equation was carried to its common underworld conclusion.

 </from>
+{% assign timecode = "22:00" %}
 <james {% include timecode %}>

-This “fear the queer” mindset was brought to its *logical* conclusion <mark num=1>in the horror films of the 1930s</mark>, <span visual=none on="?" off="?">where <mark num=2>gays appeared as predatory, twilight creatures with a sense of style</mark>. <mark>The equation of horror with the sins of the flesh is easily seen in monster movies of the period.
+<span id="chapter-3"></span>This “fear the queer” mindset was brought to its *logical* conclusion <mark num=1>in the horror films of the 1930s</mark>, <span visual=none on="?" off="?">where <mark num=2>gays appeared as predatory, twilight creatures with a sense of style</mark>. <mark>The equation of horror with the sins of the flesh is easily seen in monster movies of the period.
 Creatures like Frankenstein’s monster and Count Dracula were almost always linked with the baser instincts of human beings</mark>.</span> The essence of homosexuality as a predatory weakness permeates the depiction of gay characters in horror films.

 </james>
 <from {% include citation for=page.cite.plagiarized.celluloid_closet at="p48" %}>